0xWarning/Node-API-Backend/README.md

 # 🍺 Node-API-Backend

 Using Express, Mongoose, Bcrypt, and Node.js,
-I'm currently working on a backend for an authentication system that will feature hashed passwords and numerous checks.
+I'm currently working on a backend for an authentication system that features hashed passwords, JWT and numerous checks.

+Current JWT Protected Endpoints (requires a login to get a jwt token) `ADMIN`
+`FILES`

 This is till project is not yet complete